- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 Overall, a more powerful CPU in the NAS Qsan XCubeSAN XS5324 device can result in faster data transfers, better network performance, quicker RAID rebuilding, improved data protection features, and enhanced data integrity, thereby reducing the potential loss of data.

-Although NAS XCubeSAN XS5324 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS XCubeSAN XS5324 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -